raulsanchez1024/logg-monster/README.md

 # logg-monster

-A Javascript package that tracks what matters the most.
+A Javascript package that helps you track what matters the most.

 # Installation